mneri/csv/IMPLEMENTATION.md

 Rather than processing every character, `mneri/csv` uses vector operations to calculate a 64 bit mask.
 The mask indicates which characters must be processed, and which can be ignored.
-In the example below, bits are set at key positions (such as start of a field, commas, and new lines).
+In the example below, bits are set at key positions (such as the start of a field, commas, and new lines).
 ```
 CSV chunk: a a a a , b b b b , c c c c \r\n
 Mask:      1 0 0 0 1 1 0 0 0 1 1 0 0 0 1 1
 ```
-Processing only these characters is sufficient to keep state machine consistent, while the characters with bits set to zero can be safely skipped.
+Processing only these characters is sufficient to keep the state machine consistent, while the characters with bits set to zero can be safely skipped.
+The mask can occasionally contain false-positives, for example a comma enclosed in a qualified field (this is unavoidable, but luckily rare).
+In this case the state machine knows it is inside a qualified field and correctly ignores the comma.

-Experiments have shown that 50-70% of characters in popular benchmarks is skipped, leading to a considerable performance gain.
+Experiments have shown that 50-70% of the characters in popular benchmarks are skipped, leading to a considerable performance gain.

 # Low-Level Optimizations